 I first noticed a blister on a particularly active duct on the right side.
 It wasn’t particularly painful, but I was afraid that it would become so – and I have zero pain tolerance.
 My lactation consultant (LC) suggested that I alternate nursing positions, and that helped the blister heal.
 It has also kept it from coming back.

 As soon I resolved the blister on the right side, I noticed a crack on the left side.
-I noticed the crack because I kept feeling a sharp pain when Alex was nursing or when I was pumping.
+I noticed the crack because I kept feeling a sharp pain when my baby was nursing or when I was pumping.
 Eeek!
-Regular application of lanolin helped, and I became strict with Alex about his latch – if he didn’t open his mouth wide, I did not put him on.
+Regular application of lanolin helped, and I became strict about the latch – if my son didn’t open his mouth wide, I did not put him on.
 I also re-latched him as often as necessary to maintain a good latch.

 This was also when I decided to switch to Gerber’s washable pads (I found them at Target, where they were cheaper than at Babies R Us).
 I was already looking for a good washable pad because of the cost of the disposable pads, but I was also motivated by reading that a breathable pad would help prevent cracks and blisters (the disposable pads have a waterproof backing).

 I’ve been told that breastfeeding gets easier once the baby has pretty good neck control.
-Alex is almost able to hold his head up for long periods of time, so I am optimistic that breastfeeding is just going to get better and better for us.
+My son is almost able to hold his head up for long periods of time, so I am optimistic that breastfeeding is just going to get better and better for us.

 I hope this information was helpful.
 Good luck!